kmartin26/csgo-conf/README.md

 ### Launch Options

--novid -refresh 144 -language english -tickrate 128
+-novid -refresh 144 -language english -tickrate 128 -high

 If you do not own a 144HZ monitor you must remove the _-refresh 144_ argument or modify it to the correct value to fit your monitor specs.